 - Does your policy cover routine care and preventative care outside your service area?
 (The service area is usually the local region where your primary care physician, the local hospital, and then network of specialists specified by your insurance are located.)
-Routine care included sprains, rashes, colds, etc. Preventative care may include any type of physical exam, immunization, PAP smear, etc.)
+Routine care included sprains, rashes, colds, etc. Preventative care may include any type of physical exam, immunization, PAP smear, etc.

 - Does your policy specify that out-of-area will be limited to emergency care provided in a hospital emergency room or an urgent care clinic?
 Ask if they will pay for routine care at an Urgent Care if out of area?
-If you have an out-of-area HMO is there a rider that could be purchased for your plan to provide coverage in Salem, OR?
+If you have an out-of-area HMO is there a rider that could be purchased for your plan to provide coverage in Oregon?

 - Do you need prior authorization from your health insurer before seeking care out of your normal health service area?
 What are your co pays and deductibles?